OpenClassrooms-Student-Center/Software-Architect-Project-5/artefacts/architecture/architecture-contract-development/README.md

 _Agree on what aspects of the architecture will be of interest to this stakeholder._
 _List any views to be created to address this stakeholder’s concerns._

-# Change of Scope Procedures
-_Describe a procedure for handling changes in scope_
+# Architecture Description, Strategic Principles and Requirements
+## Description
-1. ..
+..
+## Strategic Principles
-1. ..
+..
+## Reference to Architectural Requirements
-1. ..
+..

 # Architectural Deliverables
 _Architecture deliverables that meet the business requirements._